The Methow River is the best river in Washington you might not have heard of.

 The Methow River is a legendary steelhead river.
 But, much like most other rivers in the Pacific Northwest, it has had its struggles with steelhead population and returns, particularly in the past couple of decades.

-These days WDFW typically exercises a “special emergency” rule to open the Methow River for steelhead fishing, if the agency decides there will be enough fish for a season.
+It’s unlcear whether WDFW will still exercise a “special emergency” rule to open the Methow River for steelhead fishing, if the agency decides there will be enough fish for a season.

 A decision when to open the Methow for steelhead is quite common in October, and it has been implemented in the spring as well.
-Some years, steelhead fishing will also close earlier than normal on the river as well, all dependent on steelhead runs.
+You should always check for rule updates before fishing, especially when it comes to steelhead and salmon in the Northwest.

-When the steelhead fishing is open on the Methow, though, it can be electric.
-Four or five-fish days are not uncommon among experienced anglers, and the river’s medium size makes it perfect for walk-and-wade anglers and boaters alike.
+Should steelhead fishing open on the Methow, though, it can be electric.
+Four or five-fish days have been pretty typical among experienced anglers in years past, and the river’s medium size makes it perfect for walk-and-wade anglers and boaters alike.

-The river is particularly popular among spey fishermen, who have success swinging flies under the surface as well as skating dries on the top.
+The river historically has been particularly popular among spey fishermen, who have success swinging flies under the surface as well as skating dries on the top.

-Conventional anglers find luck fishing spoons and spinners – though it’s important to note that special regulations dictate that lures must have a single, barbless hook.
+Conventional anglers find luck fishing spoons and spinners – though it’s important to note special regulations.

 The Methow is a mountain stream, flowing down the east side of the North Cascades, and it runs freely for its entire 80-mile length.
 This means that the river is subject to dramatically changing water conditions throughout the year.